SiliconLabs/bluetooth_stack_features/connections/connection_oriented_channels/README.md

-# Connection-oriented channels
+# Connection-oriented Channels

 ## Description
 The Logical Link Control and Adaptation Layer Protocol (L2CAP) is layered over the Baseband Protocol and resides in the data link layer.
 L2CAP provides connection-oriented and connectionless data services to upper layer protocols with protocol multiplexing capability, segmentation and reassembly operation, and group abstractions.

 ![](images/l2cap.png)

 The connection-oriented channels can be used to send and receive data in a connection without the need of GATT operations.
 The connection-oriented channels are using a credit-based flow control, where one channel endpoint can give credits to the other side, and receive as many messages as it has credits for.
-The received data packets are transferred directly to the application that uses them, without any additonal Bluetooth layer-specific overhead.
-An application can also open mulitple channels to the other endpoint.
+The received data packets are transferred directly to the application that uses them, without any additional Bluetooth layer-specific overhead.
+An application can also open multiple channels to the other endpoint.

 This example uses a central and a peripheral device.
 The peripheral advertises itself and the central connects to it.
 After the connection is opened, it will open an L2CAP connection-oriented Channel.